The Official USERN Congress Website

 Leonardo Oliveira Reis, Brazil

-Juries: Leonardo Oliveira Reis, Simon Robson, Nima Rezaei, Matthias von Herrath, Alberto Ruiz, George Perry
+Juries: Leonardo Oliveira Reis, Nima Rezaei, Matthias von Herrath, Alberto Ruiz, George Perry

 Room 3